-My original post shaping the blade profile received many inquires and comments asking for more photos of the Canoe Paddle Profiler.
+My original post on building a lightweight canoe paddle received many comments asking for more photos of the Canoe Paddle Profiler jig used for shaping the canoe paddle’s blade.
 So without further ado…

 Measuring another canoe paddle’s blade angle

 Routing the blade tip with the Canoe Paddle Profiler

 Paddle snugged in place with tacked down blocks in the Canoe Paddle Profiler